nitta-divya/contact-us/README.md

 ## Features

-Input Fields: Name, Email, Subject, and Message.\\
+-**Input Fields**: Name, Email, Subject, and Message.
-Validation: Email field and required fields are validated using HTML5 attributes.\\
+Validation: Email field and required fields are validated using HTML5 attributes.
-Accessibility: Semantic HTML ensures better usability for screen readers.\\
+Accessibility: Semantic HTML ensures better usability for screen readers.
-Interactivity: Subtle animation on page load.\\
+Interactivity: Subtle animation on page load.
 Customization: Easily customizable for other use cases.\\